tklebel/rOpenSci-blog/draft.md

-This is the story of `jstor`, a package that I wrote over the last year and a half.
+This is the story of `jstor`, a package which I wrote over the last year and a half.
 It is a story about learning how to parse XML efficiently and creating a piece of software that others will find useful.
 The story has many twists, and I would like to take you with me – on a journey that has told me many lessons.